input-output-hk/peras-design/site/docs/intro.md

 > trillion probability even at 45% adversarial stake) versus having
 > been discarded because of a roll back

 Importantly, Peras does not change the underlying security guarantees of Ouroboros Praos, and reverts to it in the event of a cooldown.
+Moreover, it adapts to fluctuating participation of SPOs and can recover from temporary "failures", e.g. if an adversary manages to temporarily reach a _quorum_, they only will be able to takeover the chain if they manage to maintain that superiority over time, otherwise the honest parties will take over.

 ## Where to go from here?